 In photography, there is some hidden attraction that leads us to interesting places in a photograph.
 We aren’t really sure what it is that makes us stick to that picture, but sure it stands out from others.
-Leading Lines are mostly the “hidden” tactic that is used to guide the viewer’s eye and drive a story forward.
+Leading Lines in photography are mostly the “hidden” tactic that is used to guide the viewer’s eye and drive a story forward.

 Sometimes they do stick out as obvious features, like handrails of an escalator, but more often they are just naturally embedded in the image.
-Whether the photographer purposely chose those leading lines or just has been lead by his natural instincts, the composition can be learned and integrated with a little work.
+Whether the photographer purposely chose those leading lines in his photos or just has been lead by his natural instincts, the composition can be learned and integrated with a little work.
 Over time, the eye will acknowledge leading lines instinctively and you won’t have to consciously think about it to get it right.

 In the following, I present you opportunities to see leading lines in Street Photography and accustom your eye to see them naturally.
 At the beginning, it may be hard work and you have to actively look out and re-adjust your point of view.
 Not the most fun exercises, but efficient nonetheless.
 Over time and enough hours on the street, or analyzing the alignment in a photograph, you will instinctively know how to position yourself to get the leading lines correctly.